justinmeiners/efficient-programming-with-components/09_iterators.md

     // assert(x.pool === y.pool);

-I don't write it because it takes too long to check[^assert].
+I don't write it because it takes too long to check[^assert-modern-compilers].
 There is nobody who should be comparing iterators from separate pools.
 If he does, he deserves what he gets.
 But, wouldn't it be good to guarantee safety?